-Zone Contro ls what type of area is machined All All zones get machined Frontal walls Only the front and back walls get machined.
+Machined zone Controls what type of area is machined All All zones get machined Frontal walls Only the front and back walls get machined.
 The front and back walls are determined by the forward motion of the tool.
-Lateral walls Only machines the walls on the left and right hand side of the tool paths Horizontal zoi nes Only machines areas that are within the horizontal slope angle Min frontal slope Minim same a um angle to be considered a frontal wall, typically the s lateral slope Min lateral slope Minim um angle to be considered a lateral wall Max horizontal Maxim um angle that will be considered a horizontal plane
+Lateral walls Only machines the walls on the left and right hand side of the tool paths Horizontal zo nes Only machines areas that are within the horizontal slope angle Min frontal slope Minimum angle to be considered a frontal wall, typically the same as lateral slope Min lateral slope Minimum angle to be considered a lateral wall Max horizontal Maximum angle that will be considered a horizontal plane Island skip Indicates that islands, or gaps in the surface should be jumped over, not gone around generate a retract and approach motion.